Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Results and discussions

 Since all trajectories propagate on adiabatic PESs, we also show the PES of the 7th adiabatic state of $\text{CH}_3\text{I}$ in Fig. \ref{fig2}(b).
-This adiabatic state is separated into $^3Q_0$ and $^1Q_1$ states by a "seam" line, which indicates the geometries of the conical intersections.
+This adiabatic state is separated into $^3\text{Q}_0$ and $^1\text{Q}_1$ diabatic states by a "seam" line, which indicates the geometries of the conical intersections.
 All PD-CE trajectories are initially prepared on this adiabatic PES near the Franck-Condon (FC) point, located at $R_0=2.16$ $\text{\AA}$ and $\alpha_0=107.6$\textdegree.
-As shown in Fig. 2(b), when the trajectories propagate close to the seam line, non-adiabatic transitions are likely to take place according to our Landau-Zener model and the trajectories may hop to the next adiabatic state.
+As shown in Fig. 2(b), when the trajectories propagate close to the seam line, non-adiabatic transitions are likely to take place according to the Landau-Zener model and the trajectories may hop to a different adiabatic state.